houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 > JavaScript regular expressions are in fact not regular, due to the existence of backreferences (regular expressions must have finite states).
 However, they are still a very useful feature.

 By drawing on ideas from this note, this article is organised into three sections.

+In section 1, we dive into some code to demonstrate the usefulness of backreferences.
+We then conceptually analyse the way they work to abduct that they rely on memory.
+A fortiori, we can abduct that JavaScript regular expressions rely on memory.
-Firstly, we explore the theory behind actual regular expressions to understand why they must have finite states.
-Secondly, we cash out the underlying tension (between actual and JavaScript regular expressions) as an issue of *language recognition*.
-Finally, we demonstrate the usefulness of backreferences and conceptually understand how they make JavaScript regular expressions irregular.

-In section 1, we show how regular expressions act as syntactic sugar for a class of languages called 'regular languages'.
+In section 2, we explore the theory behind actual regular expressions to understand why they must have finite states.
+In particular, we show how regular expressions act as syntactic sugar for a class of languages called 'regular languages'.
 We then discuss how these languages are recognised by and are intrinsically tied to a class of *finite state* machines called Deterministic Finite Automata (DFA).

-In section 2, we take a look at Chomsky's hierarchy.
+In section 3, we cash out the underlying tension between actual and JavaScript regular expressions as an issue of *language recognition*.
+We take a look at Chomsky's hierarchy.
 The latter hints at how different classes of languages are recognised by different classes of machines.
 This gives us a way to cash out the aforementioned tension by talking about the different levels in the hierarchy.
 Essentially, to understand why JavaScript regular expressions are irregular *is* to understand how they recognise a larger (hence different) class of languages than actual regular expressions.

-In section 3, we dive into some code to demonstrate the usefulness of backreferences.
-We then conceptually analyse the way they work to abduct that they rely on memory.
-A fortiori, JavaScript regular expressions rely on memory.
-In contrast, DFAs are finite state machines without memory that are intrinsically tied to regular languages.
-So, JavaScript regular expressions are not regular because they recognise a different class of languages compared to DFAs.
+Briefly, DFAs are finite state machines without memory that are intrinsically tied to regular languages.
+In constrast, JavaScript regular expressions rely on memory.
+So, the latter are irregular because they recognise a different class of languages compared to DFAs.

 ## 1. Backreferences